Eure et Loir department

 Eure-et-Loir department

 Located in the heart of the Centre-Val de Loire, l'Eure-et-Loir is a department rich in history, heritage and diverse landscapes.
-Just 90 km west-southwest of Paris, its prefecture, Chartresis famous for its majestic cathedral.
+Just 90 km à l’ouest-sud-ouest of Paris, its prefecture, Chartresis famous for its majestic cathedral.
 Sub-prefectures, Dreux, Châteaudun and Nogent-le-RotrouThe region's rich cultural and historical heritage.
 Crossed by rivers Eure and LoirThe department offers a variety of landscapes, from the fertile plains of the Beauce to the verdant hills of the Perche.

 Notre-Dame de Chartres Cathedral